 How to choose the right subscription?
 You can use the size of the product or service catalog as a criterion.
 For instance, the Basic Store allows users to add up to 100 items, while the Unlimited Store owners can sell as many items as possible.
-Other factors could be selling via marketplaces, adding several language versions, using dimensional shipping rates, etc. Read more about paid pricing plans and their benefits in this article.
+Other factors could be selling via marketplaces, adding several language versions, using dimensional shipping rates, etc. Read more about paid pricing plans and their benefits in our Help Center article.

 Upgrading from a free to a paid plan

 To upgrade to our paid plans for the Store widget, please follow these steps:

-- Press the Manage Store button at the left sidebar in the site editor.
+- Press the Manage Store button on the Left Panel in the site editor.

 - Select a plan and press the Upgrade button.
 A pop-up page with rate plans will appear, and the subscription of your choice will be outlined in blue.
 If you can’t decide which plan is right for you, press Details at the bottom of the Store panel and evaluate plan prices and features on a pop-up page that will open right away.